AnarchoSystems/LazyMonad/README.md

 # Installation

-Clone the project, create a folder at /Library/Developer/XCode/Templates/ (or navigate there if you already have templates) and copy the content of this project to this folder.
+Clone the project, create a folder at /Library/Developer/XCode/Templates/ (or navigate there if you already have templates) and copy the xctemplate folders from this project to this folder.
 Restart XCode if it is running.

 # Usage